 The Asana Project Management Certificate Program requires students to dedicate a minimum of 10 hours per week to learning the material and completing coursework.
 Molly was enrolled in another full-time class while taking our program online.

-“You have to be dedicated because the program includes a lot of content to read through, and you’ll be doing that on your own time.
+“You have to be dedicated because the program includes a lot of content to read, and you’ll do that on your own time.
 I enjoy learning, but planning out my week was critical to achieving success with the program.
 I would schedule two hours every morning, Monday through Friday, to work on Pathstream.
 This helped me manage my time between my kids, living in a transitional home, working full-time, and completing a co-associate program simultaneously.
 My advice, set aside time to focus on Pathstream because it will help you throughout the program.”

 Was this helpful?